 Do Persian cats need a special diet?

-Ah the beloved Persian cat!
+Ah, the beloved Persian cat!
 Why do people love them so?
 It's easy – the are gorgeous cats that come in a wide range of lovely colors and have gentle and sweet personalities to match.
 They are a good choice for most families although along with all this loveliness comes a few considerations.
-It should be taken into consideration that they do require more grooming than the average short haired cat, they can occasionally be picky eaters and can have sensitive tummies.
+It should be taken into consideration that they do require more grooming than the average short-haired cat, they can occasionally be picky eaters and can have sensitive tummies.
 But the question is – do they need to eat a special diet formulated just for Persians?

 As you may have noticed, there are many different theories about how and what to feed cats.
-There are 100's of diets on the market for cats so let's start at the beginning.
-First and foremost, cats are true carnivores, meaning they must have a diet in which their protein comes from meat sources such as chicken, turkey or fish.
+There are hundreds of diets on the market for cats so let's start at the beginning.
+First and foremost, cats are true carnivores, meaning they must have a diet in which their protein comes from meat sources such as chicken, turkey, or fish.
 There is also much debate about which is better - dry vs. wet food.
-Although there are other things to be considered, in general canned and raw food diets provide more moisture.
+Although there are other things to be considered, in general, canned and raw food diets provide more moisture.
 Moisture is critical in keeping the kidneys healthy for any cat.
 Persians can have an inherited disease called Polycystic Kidney Disease (PKD) that later in life can cause dysfunction of the kidneys.
 This is why it is a good idea early on to provide your Persian with a diet that helps to keep them well hydrated.
-It is also very important to provide them with plenty of fresh water.
+It is also essential to provide them with plenty of fresh water.